The 'Being True To Yourself' Approach to Changing Socially

-There are different approaches people can take towards the idea of changing or improving how they function socially.
-The biggest one is being true to your natural preferences and tendencies and not trying to change them for other people.
+There are different approaches people can take toward the idea of changing or improving how they are socially.
+The biggest one is being true to your natural preferences and tendencies, and not trying to change them for anyone else.
 This article will talk about that.

-The other two general philosophies towards changing are to try to truly alter your personality, and to consciously be pragmatic about how the social world is set up and adapt in order to get what you want out of it.
-Most people won't go all in on just one approach.
-They'll apply different philosophies to different areas depending on what's important to them.
+The other two general philosophies toward change are 1) be pragmatic about how the social world is set up and adapt in order to get what you want out of it, and 2) try to truly alter your personality.
+Most people won't go all in on one approach.
+They'll apply a mix of philosophies to different areas depending on what's important to them.

 This one doesn't need a ton of explanation.
 The idea behind it is that in social situations it's better to be true to whatever your 'default settings' are.
 There are a few reasons for this.
 First, this philosophy believes people will just be happier this way, and that trying to change can cause problems.

-Second, it assumes that people have a variety of orientations towards socializing, and one type isn't better or worse than another.
-Preferring to spend your weekends reading at the cottage isn't inferior to wanting to be hang out with six friends.
+Second, it assumes that people have a variety of orientations toward socializing, and one type isn't better or worse than another.
+Preferring to spend your weekends reading at the cottage isn't inferior to wanting to hang out with ten friends in a bar.

 Some common areas where people want to be true to themselves are: